sgupta70/Engineering_4_Notebook/README.md

     if user_input == "-X": # uppercase because of the previous line break # if you input x it quits morse_translation = ""
-    translation_good = True # flag to be set if we hit an unknown character for letter in user_input:
+    translation_good = True # translation is correct
+    for letter in user_input:
         if letter == " ":
-            morse_translation += "/" # a space in the input translates to a break or "/" in morse
+            morse_translation += "/" # a space in the input translates to a break
         else:
             try:
                 morse_translation += MORSE_CODE[letter] + " " # for spaces between characters